itsays-zqc/my-website/docs/examples/PIC/DirectionalCoupler/DirectionalCoupler.md

 &emsp;&emsp; And the `FDTD module` can be used to perform precise calculations of light propagation in the DC.
 The light field transmission images in the monitor allow for a visual assessment,the related data of which facilitate further optimization and validation of the coupling length and spacing parameters in the DC splitter.

 &emsp;&emsp;After data processing, it can be obtained that the splitting ratio, insertion loss, and operating bandwidth of DC.
-In designing high-performance directional couplers for various optical communication and integrated photonics applications, these calculations and optimization processes are instrμmental.
+In designing high-performance directional couplers for various optical communication and integrated photonics applications, these calculations and optimization processes are instrumental.

 </div>